 Welcome to Ye Wang's Homepage!

-I am currently a postdoctoral researcher at the School of Global Policy and Strategy (GPS), UC San Diego.
-In Fall 2022, I will join the Department of Political Science at the University of North Carolina at Chapel Hill as an Assistant Professor.
+I am an Assistant Professor at the Department of Political Science, the University of North Carolina at Chapel Hill.
+I worked as a postdoctoral researcher at the School of Global Policy and Strategy (GPS), UC San Diego, between 2021 and 2022.
 I received a PhD from the Wilf Family Department of Politics at New York University (2021), an MA in economics from the National School of Development (NSD), Peking University (2014), and a BS in mathematics from Fudan University (2011).